Frequently Asked Questions about Expected Progeny Differences

 Rule #3: The Bad Ones Make the Good Ones Better.

 This statement seems like an oxymoron of sorts, but the disadvantages of selective reporting cannot be made clearer.
 Many breeds are migrating to a performance system that mirrors the ASA Whole Herd Reporting (WHR) system.
-This system encourages breeders to submit ALL records for their calf drop, creating a data set that is a much truer reflection of the herd’s genetic value.
+This system encourages breeders to submit ALL records for their calf crop, creating a data set that is a much truer reflection of the herd’s genetic value.
 Reporting only calves that remain in the herd skews data and actually hurts the resulting EPDs of the most elite progeny.
-The example below shows the pit falls of selective reporting weaning weight in a group of calves.

 Can I compare EPDs of different breeds?